-We employ both equal-variance weighting to construct an overall FSI (CNFSI) for China's financial system, and then take the better one as the CNFSI.
+We employ equal-variance weighting to construct an overall FSI (CNFSI) for China's financial system.
 Given that the sample period for the debt market is too short (from 2002 onwards), and the trade volume in debt market is very tiny in China, we construct the CNFSI excluding DMFSI by equal-variance weighting from 1994 to 2012; Figure 12 plots the CNFSI.